Theorem of Pythagoras

 The animation shows that:

 Full disclosure: The idea for this came to me back in the 90's after reading two books: Fractals Everywhere(fig. 2.5.1: path continuously deformed...) and Euclids Elements(Prop.
 47).
-Jim Morey beat me to the internet with an animated Java applet earning him the grand prize for programming at the first Sun/Java conference in 1995.
-Java applets are no longer supported so here is an SVG version with commentary. © 2019 Joe Hartman
+Jim Morey beat me to the internet with a Java applet earning him the grand prize for programming at the first Sun/Java conference in 1995.
+Applets are no longer supported on the web so here is an SVG/Javascript version with commentary. © 2026 Joe Hartman